pop-os/docs/src/manage-apps/manage-repos-repoman.md

 # Managing Repositories with Repoman

 Add, remove, and edit repositories using Repoman.
-Repoman allows users to add Debian repositories, including Personal Package Archives (PPAs), and Flatpak repositories.
-Users may want to add a Debian repository or additional Flatpak repository if their software is not included in the Pop!\_Shop, or they may want to remove PPA’s after uninstalling a package.
+Repoman allows users to add apt and Flatpak repositories.
+Users may want to add an apt repository or additional Flatpak repository if their software is not included in the Pop!\_Shop, or they may want to remove an unneeded repository after uninstalling the only application that required it.

 Access Repoman by launching the Pop!\_Shop, clicking the three lines, and then clicking `System Software Sources...`.

 ![Access Repoman](/images/manage-repos/access-repoman.png)

->**Caution**: Adding 3rd-party Debian or Flatpak repositories allows installation of software that has not been validated by System76 or other trusted Linux communities.
-Software available via 3rd-party Debian and Flatpak repositories may not be vetted against packages that introduce security vulnerabilities.
+>**Caution**: Adding 3rd-party apt or Flatpak repositories allows installation of software that has not been validated by System76 or other trusted Linux communities.
+Software available via 3rd-party apt and Flatpak repositories may not be vetted against packages that introduce security vulnerabilities.
 Users should take caution and only add external repositories that they trust.
 ---

 ## Official Sources